kbseah/spelling_wasp/README.md

 By default looks in `/usr/share/dict/words` for a word list.
 However the default word lists that ship with your OS may not be very good.

 An alternative is the SOWPODS word list ([download link](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt)), but you will have to remove the first few lines of explanatory text from the file.

+## Full-screen mode

+To play the full screen mode you will need the `curses` module in Python.
+This should be bundled by default in Linux and Mac OS X, but on Windows you may have to install [windows-curses](https://pypi.org/project/windows-curses/) by yourself first.

 ## To-do